 However, a cheaper option is to use my self-guided walking tour of Montmartre, which will help you explore this historic, artistic and charming place for free!

-A less ‘on the nose’ alternative for dinner is the small but more laid-back La Boîte aux Lettres, which is on Rue Lepic and serves a creative menu of delicious seasonal food.
+A less ‘on the nose’ alternative for dinner is the small but more laid-back restaurant, La Boîte aux Lettres, which is on Rue Lepic.
+It serves a creative menu of delicious seasonal food.

 Moulin Rouge / Art House Cinema